 As per sec.
 35, every registered person shall keep and maintain books and other records, at his principal place of business, as mentioned in the certificate of registration.

 - ii.
 Accounts are required to be maintained in:

 - a.
 Manual form

 - b.
 Electronic form

 - c.
 Manual and electronic form

+- d.
+Manual or electronic form

 Accounts shall be maintained in either of the form.